yaitoo/xun/README.md

 ```

 ### Project structure
-go-htmx has some specified folders that is used to organize code, routing and static assets.
+go-htmx has some specified directories that is used to organize code, routing and static assets.
 - `public`: Static assets to be served.
 - `components` A partial view that is shared between layouts/pages/views.
 - `views`: A internal page view.
 It is used in `context.View` to render different view from current routing.
 - `layouts`: A layout is shared between multiple pages/views
 - `pages`: A public page view.
 It also is used to automatically create a accessible page routing.

+*NB*: All html files(component,layout, view and page) will be parsed by [html/template](https://pkg.go.dev/html/template).
+You can feel free to use any built-in feature in the official [features](https://pkg.go.dev/text/template), and your custom functions that is registered in `HtmlViewEngine`.

 ### Layouts and Pages
 go-htmx uses file-system based routing, meaning you can use folders and files to define routes.
-This page will guide you through how to create layouts and pages, and link between them.
+This section will guide you through how to create layouts and pages, and link between them.

 #### Creating a page
 A page is UI that is rendered on a specific route.
-To create a page, add a page file(.html) inside the pages directory.
-For example, to create an index page (/):
+To create a page, add a page file(.html) inside the `pages` directory.
+For example, to create an index page (`/`):
 ```
 └── app
     └── pages
         └── index.html
 ```

+> index.html
 ``` html
 <!DOCTYPE html>
 <html>